Huawei STREAM X GL07S

-The Huawei STREAM X GL07S is a mobile phone manufactured by Huawei, Inc..
+The Huawei STREAM X GL07S is an Android smartphone manufactured by Huawei.

 It is the first LTE phone distributed by Japanese carrier EMOBILE.

 Features

 The GL07S features a 4.7-inch capacitive touchscreen, a quad-core CPU and a 16-core GPU.

 Physical buttons are the power button, a volume control on the side of the phone.
 There are three touch buttons for Back, Home, Menu.

 It is a forerunner to the Huawei Ascend P2, which Huawei claims will be "the world’s fastest smartphone".

 It ships with Android 4.1 and Huawei's Emotion UI.